WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 ## Lab scenario

 The security team at Contoso Corporation has been examining possible security issues in the organization, focusing on Active Directory Domain Services (AD DS).
-The security team is particularly concerned with AD DS authentication and security of branch-office domain controllers.
+The security team is particularly concerned with AD DS authentication and security of branch-office domain controllers (DCs).

 You need to improve security and monitoring of authentication against the enterprise’s AD DS domain.
 Contoso has instituted a new password policy, and you need to enforce it for all user accounts and develop a more-stringent password policy for security-sensitive administrative accounts.
-It also is important that you implement an appropriate audit trail to help monitor authentication attempts within AD DS.
+It's also important that you implement an appropriate audit trail to help monitor authentication attempts within AD DS.

-The second part of your assignment includes deploying and configuring Read-only domain controllers (RODCs) to support AD DS authentication within a branch office.
+The second part of your assignment includes deploying and configuring read-only domain controllers (RODCs) to support AD DS authentication within a branch office.
 Lastly, you need to evaluate the usage of a group managed service account (gMSA) by deploying it to the test server.

 ## Exercise 1: Implement security policies for accounts, passwords, and administrative groups

 ### Scenario

-Contoso management has indicated that it is important that all management processes are as secure as possible, to help prevent a security breach.
-The company’s security and management teams have identified its business requirements with respect to account logons and password security.
-In this exercise, you will define and implement the Group Policy settings to meet the company’s requirements.
+Contoso management has indicated that it's important that all management processes are as secure as possible, to help prevent a security breach.
+The company’s security and management teams have identified business requirements with respect to account logons and password security.
+In this exercise, you'll define and implement the Group Policy settings to meet the company’s requirements.

 #### Supporting documentation